 Trapinch are the least offensive, but they can become this with their Arena Trap Ability if you're trying to flee the area and limp back to a place to heal.

-And of course, Zubat/Golbat and Tentacool/Tentacruel return to fulfill their role as Goddamn Bats for caves and for surfing.
+And of course, Zubat/Golbat and Tentacool/Tentacruel return to fulfill their role for caves and for surfing.
 Wingull and Pelipper make their debut as the worst of both worlds — speedy confusion-spammers on the sea — in a game that involves a lot of surfing.

-Chimecho, found only in one area (Mt.
-Pyre) with a measly 2% encounter rate.
+Chimecho is found only in the highest part of Mt.
+Pyre with a measly 2% encounter rate.
 Close to completely useless in battle.

 Nosepass, despite its humorous appearance.
-You just have to get lucky in finding one by smashing rocks in Dewford Cave, and it has rather poor Attack, more than likely making you think, "THIS is the Pokemon I had difficulty with in Rustboro?"
-Luckily, Gen IV was kinder to it by giving it an evolution in Probopass.
+You just have to get lucky in finding one by smashing rocks in Dewford Cave, and it has rather poor Attack, more than likely making you think, "THIS is the Pokémon I had difficulty with in Rustboro?"

 Ironically, the poster sings Aggron's praises for having moves it doesn't get until Generation IV.